(This post was originally published for UC Today)

 With social distancing and self isolation, your customers rely heavily on having sleek, accessible digital channels in order to gather information or solve their problems.
-This can put increasing pressure on your contact centre, in multiple ways.
-Many agents are having to work from home, and contact centres are trying to cope with interaction volumes much higher than normal, causing a strain on contact centre efficiency and decreasing customer satisfaction.
+This can put increasing pressure on your contact centre, causing a strain on efficiency and decreasing customer satisfaction.

 However, there are ways to help improve this situation.
-Below are some effective ways to help you maintain and improve your contact centre efficiency, helping you to boost agent productivity whilst keeping them safe, and improving customer experience during these turbulent times.
+Below are some effective ways to help you maintain and improve your contact centre efficiency during COVID, helping you to boost agent productivity whilst keeping them safe, and improving customer experience during these turbulent times.

-Despite almost all physical stores now temporarily shut due to the pandemic, most businesses are still running operations.
-Without the ability to pop in-store to speak with an advisor, a lot of customer journeys are now exclusively online, and will be for the foreseeable future.
-This means that customers still require the same level of service and care they have become accustomed to, but the removal of physical stores also removes a key contact channel, which will need to be replaced.
+COVID has caused many stores to shut and without the ability to pop in-store to speak with an advisor, a lot of customer journeys are now exclusively online.
+The removal of physical stores removes a key contact channel, which will need to be replaced via your contact centre.

-There are plenty of tools on the market which also let agents manage multiple interaction types concurrently, including website live chats, phone calls, emails and video calls through the single browser-based console, helping to maintain overall contact centre efficiency even when working from home.
+There are plenty of tools on the market which also let agents manage multiple interaction types concurrently, including website live chats, phone calls, emails and video calls through the single browser-based console, helping to maintain overall contact centre efficiency even when working from home during COVID.

-Many customers will still require face-to-face communication, despite the need for isolation.
-Without the ability to schedule a personal consultation, offering video calls is a great way to offer this service remotely.
+Despite stores being closed , many customers still require face-to-face communication.
+Offering video calls is a great way to offer face-to-face customer service through your contact centre during COVID.
 This is particularly true for healthcare professionals, educational services and even online retailers.

 There are multiple ways to use video as a contact channel.
 You can use a free video conferencing tool, such as Zoom, to schedule appointments and consultations with customers.
 This ad hoc approach is simple yet effective, especially for smaller scale businesses.

-Alternatively, you can embed a video calling option into your website through Talkative, allowing customers to escalate chats or calls into video calls whenever necessary.
-The video calls can then be routed into a separate queue where an agent or consultant can pick it up, as they would a phone call.
+Alternatively, you can embed a video calling option into your website, allowing customers to escalate chats or web calls into video calls whenever necessary.

 Contact centres are usually bustling, vibrant places to work.
 The whole team is normally together, making it a loud and dynamic workplace.
-Most contact centres will run incentives for their teams and provide communal rewards, like snacks and treats.
 All of this helps to keep the office culture positive and morale high, encouraging productivity and ultimately positively affecting contact centre performance.